 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-10 - How easy has it been for you to move between genres (poetry to prose)?
+10 - How easy has it been for you to move between genres (prose poetry to non-fiction)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?

 None really.
 It would be wonderful to have one.
 I write on weekend mornings mostly, when I can.

 12 - When your writing gets stalled, where do you turn or return for (for lack of a better word) inspiration?

 Other than reading more, I love to listen to talks or interviews given by writers, artists, and academics.

 13 - What fragrance reminds you of home?